 influential films of all time, thanks in part to special effects by

-Trumbull and a small army of designers including Moebius and Syd
+Trumbull and a small army of designers including Syd

-is the #6 film in the AFI's Top 10 science fiction movies and is
+is the #6 film in the AFI's Top 10 science fiction movies and was

 the Library of Congress National Film Registry in 2003.